rerrorctf/writeups/2024_03_15_1753CTF/pwn/matrix_preloaded/matrix_preloaded.md

 ## Solution

-When invoked with `subprocess.run` the `LD_PRELOAD` directive has no effect.
+When invoked with a static binary the `LD_PRELOAD` directive has no effect.
 As a result the seccomp filter doesn't apply and you can use any syscalls.

-Somewhat unusually we must supply an elf rather than shellcode.

 ```
 ; nasm -felf64 shellcode.asm && ld shellcode.o -o shellcode